thejdev/obsgynae.com.au-old/pages/02.TheObsGynaePod/04.Ep004-gestational-diabetes-mellitus/podcast-episode.md

 ===

-We talk to Dr Vishwas Rahgunath who is a Renal and Obstetric Medicine Physician to review:
+We talk to Dr Vishwas Rahgunath to review:
 * Definition and diagnosis of GDM
 * Risk factors
 * Management and prognosis